Are you looking for the best nursing cover?

 If you feel that a nursing cover isn’t for you, don’t despair mama.
 A large swaddle cloth is a handy alternative.
 You can buy these in packs of three for around the same price you’d pay for a nursing cover.
 They are amazingly versatile for general baby care.
 The fabrics are very lightweight with excellent airflow for baby.
 We love theZiggy baby swaddle blankets.
 They come in a pack of three, and you can choose whether you want a modern or baby design.
 They are large enough to knot two corners together and sling over your shoulder as baby feeds.

 Types of Nursing Cover

 Like an oversized apron, it’s a large square or rectangle of fabric with a neck attachment.
 This style provides a lot of coverage for the front and sides of your body.
 They are usually the best designs for seeing your baby, as modern styles have curved necklines for you to look down.
-This makes it easier to have eye contact with baby.
+This makes it easier to have eye contact with your baby.
 You’ll also see what you’re doing when putting your baby on the breast.